Ambala · 2026Hemang Jain

 Travel Edition

 12 city-named body washes.
+Also launched the Fall in Love collection.
 Took the brand into duty-free conversations for the first time.

-The Inaugural Reserve.
-Edition of 1,000.
-Designed to be carried for ten years, remembered for one evening.
+Inspired by the love of Krishna.
+The Inaugural Reserve, an edition of 1,000 — designed to be carried for ten years, remembered for one evening.

 Six things I've come to know.